Our Book of the Month choice for September

 How can I access it?

-This title is available in hard copy in the library and is currently located in our New Books Display Area (around the corner from our Issue Desk).
-Its shelfmark is JV6483.SAN 2019 and it is available to borrow by Oxford University students and staff members.
-It is also available as an eBook.
-For the eBook, access it from a Bodleian Library computer or use it remotely, by logging on to SOLO with your SSO.
+We have one lending copy of this book, which is located on our New Books Display Area (around the corner from our Issue Desk).
+Its shelfmark is JV6019.LAC 2024.
+It is also available as an eBook which can be accessed from a Bodleian Library computer or use it remotely, by logging on to SOLO with your SSO.

 Image of an open book with the pages curled to form a love heartWhat would your SSL Book of the Month be?
 Do you have a favourite book in our collection?
 If so, we would love to know what it is.
 Add a comment below or email us.